walshbr/introduction-to-text-analysis/archives/tei.md

 Once a text has been **encoded** in this way, it can be represented more easily in a digital form.
 This work may not necessarily actually make it *look* any different.
 But it does allow you to do new and exciting things to your work.
 TEI encoding can make it possible to provide nuanced digital editions of a text.
 We could actually say to a program, pull out all the rhyming words in a poem.
 Or make them appear differently on a webpage.
 Or change them all to "TEI is the best."

 Let's look at an example of something that's got a lot of encoding already in it.
 Here is the TEI for [this entry](http://www.oldbaileyonline.org/browse.jsp?id=t18881119-50&div=t18881119-50&terms=ripper#highlight) on a robbery case that mentions Jack the Ripper from the [Old Bailey Online](http://www.oldbaileyonlineorg).
-You might not recognize a lot of the tags \(there are _loads_ of TEI tags\), but the general arrangement of them should look familiar:
+You might not recognize a lot of the tags \(there are _loads_ of TEI tags\), but the general arrangement of them should look familiar (full TEI [here](https://www.oldbaileyonline.org/browse.jsp?foo=bar&path=sessionsPapers/18881119.xml&div=t18881119-50&xml=yes)):